-Proposals for haulage sites will be supported within the existing employment sites.
-These must demonstrate that there is adequate provision for parking and turning circles and ensure safe access to and from the local highway network.
+Proposals for haulage sites within the existing employment sites must demonstrate that there is adequate provision for parking and turning circles and ensure safe access to and from the local highway network.

-17 The Town and Country Planning Use Classes Order (1987 as amended) defines B1 as offices or similar, B2 as general industrial and B8 as storage.
+&lt;sup>12 The Town and Country Planning Use Classes Order (1987 as amended) defines B1 as offices or similar, B2 as general industrial and B8 as storage.

-Policy 12: Business Development
+Policy 10: Business Development